Chicken Salna

 Frequently Asked Questions

 Make the salna paste as mentioned in the recipe below.
-Press SAUTE Button on the instant pot and follow the steps until adding salna paste to the pot.
+Press the SAUTE button on the instant pot and follow the steps until salna paste is added.
 Now add 1 cup of water and close the lid of the pot.
 Press PRESSURE COOK and set the timer to 6 minutes at high pressure.
 Once the timer goes off, let the pressure release naturally for 10 minutes.
 Release the remaining pressure manually and open the lid.
 Serve.

-Follow the recipe until adding salna paste to the pan.
-Now cover the pan with a tight-fitting lid and cook on low heat for 20-25 minutes until the chicken is tender.
+Follow the recipe until adding the salna paste to the pan.
+Cover the pan with a tight-fitting lid and cook on low heat for 20-25 minutes until the chicken is tender.
 Serve.

 It is said that salna recipe was influenced by the Hyderabadi salan recipe, but there is no similarity between these two curries.
 Salan has peanuts added to it while salna is made using poppy seeds and coconut.